At a Distance, Spring Is Green: Main

-A 3rd year in the business department of Myeongil university.
-She's a social outsider who is conscious of what others think and is very timid and ordinary.
-Her grades and family status are all mediocre so she struggles to stand out.
-She's very hard working but is often disappointed in the results as they don't match her efforts.
-Since childhood, she's been in unrequited love with her hard-to-hate playboy friend Hong Chanki.
-She meets Yeo Jun, a popular freshman in her department, and they began a strange and confusing relationship.
+So-bin is a third-year freshman in the business department of Myeong-il University.
+She is timid, yet conscious of what others think.
+Her grades and family status are all mediocre, so struggles to stand out.
+Since childhood, So-bin has been in unrequited love with her playboy friend Hong Chan-ki, who she cannot hate.
+Soo-bin later meets Yeo Jun, a popular freshman in her department, but they began a strange and confusing relationship.